exeayush18/react-todo-app-main/README.md

 # React Todo App.

-A complete todo application with all features implemented in this.
+A complete todo application with all features

 ---